Sea Foam Salad (Creamy Pear Jello)

 Thanksgiving is just around the corner!
 Check out my Thanksgiving Board on Pinterest for menu ideas.
 Have a great weekend!!

-- 1 (6 ounce) package green or red jello*
+- 6 ounces JELLO, 1 package, green or red

 - 1 cup heavy cream

 - Open the can of pears and use the lid to drain the liquid into a medium saucepan.
 Set pears aside.